 Your fence has a big impact on your curb appeal.
 You may be wondering which is the right fence colour?
 There are many considerations for choosing the right fence colour.

 And, because your fence will act as a backdrop for your private yard space, you want it to complement your home and landscaping perfectly.

 Of course, just as with any colour decision, you need to consider what’s happening on the rest of your home before you make a decision.
 Let’s look at some examples of fence options and my do’s and don’ts for choosing the right fence colour.

-Image via Zillow (Love this image, no fence, just beauty)
+Image via Zillow (Psst.
+I love this image.
+There is no fence, just beauty)

 “When it comes to picking out the right paint and stain for your fence, it all depends on what you want!”

 “To help you decide which colors complement each other, try looking at a color wheel to see which colors look more balanced.”

 If you’ve been reading my blog for any length of time, you’ve already guessed that this kind of advice is useless and helps no one.
 This is also the reason why I spend approximately 5 minutes on colour theory in my Specify Colour with Confidence courses.

 Because having a thorough understanding of the colour wheel does not give you the proper tools and knowledge to choose colours for hard finishes, fabrics or paint for your house or your clients home.
 The end.